-This section describes operations that apply to general aspects of models.
+This section describes operations that apply to the general aspects of models.

 Creating a new model from an existing model

-- The current version and the last published version if available of those models that belong to your account.
+- The current version and the last published version, if available and if they belong to your account.

 - The last published version of Kiuwan models.